simonorozcoarias/Inpactor2/README.md

 * -o OUTPUTDIR or --output-dir OUTPUTDIR: Path of the output directory (required).
 * -t THREADS or --threads THREADS: Number of threads to be used by Inpactor2.
 * -f FASTAFILE or --fasta-file FASTAFILE: Path of fasta file containg DNA sequences (for KMER and CLASSIFY utils).
+* -l LINEAGE_NAMES or --lineage-names LINEAGE_NAMES: fasta file includes lineage names? [yes or not] (for KMER util).
+The IDs of the sequences must contain the lineage name followed by a "-" (See CLASSIFY utility for more information about the required format).
+If this option is yes, then a extra column will be added at the begining of the result file, containing a numerical representation of the lineage, as following: 1: ALE/RETROFIT, 3: ANGELA, 4: BIANCA, 8: IKEROS, 9: IVANA/ORYCO, 11: TAR, 12: TORK, 13: SIRE, 14: CRM, 16: GALADRIEL, 17: REINA, 18: TEKAY/DEL, 19: ATHILA, 20: TAT.
 * -v or --version: show program's version number and exit.

 ## Inpactor2_utils Execution